Photographing the Black British Experience

 In a very significant way Britain, particularly London, has been a meeting point for immigrant communities.
 So the Black British experience is actually quite multicultural.
 How is that reflected in this collection?

-It’s not just about black people in isolation – it’s about black people in Britain.
-In Armet Francis’ 1964 self portrait in the mirror, you can see a white woman sitting on the bed in the background.
+It’s not just about black people in isolation—it’s about black people in Britain.
+In Armet Francis’s 1964 self portrait in the mirror, you can see a white woman sitting on the bed in the background.
 It shows a black photographer in action, but also in the context of a broader community.

 How did you create the narrative of the exhibition?
 Because it’s not chronological.